-It is important that you have as complete identification of the engine as possible in order to provide the correct replacement parts.
-New engines being shipped include a standard parts listing describing the parts which does not tell the owner the part number.
+Because Engine Distributors has such a wide range of industrial gasoline and diesel engines manufactured both in the U.S. and overseas - it is important that you have as complete identification of the engine as possible in order to provide the correct replacement parts.
+Review the list of distributors for a distributor in your area.
+You can obtain a standard parts listing describing the parts.
 It remains a distributor function to identify the part number.

 The key to identifying the engine is the identification decal mounted on the engine rocker cover.
-That decal provides not only the engine serial number, but also the exact model or type, options and S.O.
-(Special Order).
+That decal provides not only the engine serial number, but also the exact model or type, configuration code and customer name.
 The combination of that data permits you to isolate the precise engine, build level and customer so you can determine the correct replacement parts.